 Surprisingly, the USDA (who monitors food labels) doesn’t have an official definition for grass fed beef.
 That said, on their website, they say that “Grass (Forage) Fed” means that grass and forage shall be the feed source consumed for the lifetime of the ruminant animal, with the exception of milk consumed prior to weaning.
 The diet shall be derived solely from forage consisting of grass (annual and perennial), forbs (e.g., legumes, Brassica), browse, or cereal grain crops in the vegetative (pre-grain) state.
 Animals cannot be fed grain or grain byproducts and must have continuous access to pasture during the growing season.”

 In 2016, the Agricultural Marketing Service, a branch of the USDA, announced in a statement that it was dropping its official definition of “grass fed” because it doesn’t have the authority to define and determine whether grass fed claims are truthful and misleading.

-All cows eat grass
+Fact #1: All cows eat grass

 When a calf is first born, it stays with its mom for about six-months and drinks her milk.
 At this time, the calf is weaned from its mother and it starts to eat grass.
 It will continue to eat grass until it’s about twelve months old.

-At this stage, a farmer has a decision to make with two main options.
+When the calf is about 8-12 months old, the farmer has a decision to make with two main options.

-Grass finished beef and grass fed beef are different
+Fact #2: Grass finished beef and grass fed beef are different

 If you want an animal that has only had grass its entire life, you need to look for the term “grass finished.”